Cross-media guide

 What happens to the file

-• Files stay on your device while the route inspects metadata, previews the source, and captures still frames.
+• Video stays on your device while the page reads metadata, shows a preview, and captures frames.

-• Unsupported browser capabilities are explained directly instead of being hidden behind vague upload promises.
+• Browser limits are explained plainly instead of being hidden behind dead-end export options.

 Quick flow